shimoura/human-multi-area-model/README.md

 ### Data

 Data extracted from experimental references and necessary to run the codes can be found in [experimental_data/](./experimental_data/) folder.
 These files will be automatically loaded when running the simulation (check section [How to run](#how-to-run) for details).

 Please note that some data has to be manually downloaded.
 Specifically, the data stored in `./experimental_data/macaque/` and `./experimental_data/rutishauser/`.
+Both data are only required for specific plots, not being necessary to run the examples presented here.

 ### Requirements